-I’d recommend getting in at least 1 to 2 bike rides a week whether it’s on a turbo trainer or out on the roads.
-Think about incorporating biking into your routine – perhaps a lunchtime cycle?
-Or maybe you can even commute to work by bike!
-Also keep in mind the type of cycling – take into account ascent, uneven road surfaces, weather (such as rain),
+I’d recommend getting in at least 1 to 2 bike rides a week, whether it’s on a turbo trainer or out on the roads.
+Think about incorporating biking into your routine – perhaps a lunchtime cycle, or maybe even commuting to work by bike.
+Also, keep in mind the type of cycling – take into account ascent, uneven road surfaces, and weather (such as rain).

-It’s best to avoid buying brand new bike gear just before your bike trip to Ireland.
-You’re going to be using it every day for a week, so you need to be sure that your bike clothing and other gear fits you comfortably and helps you stay at the right temperature.
+It’s best to avoid buying brand-new bike gear just before your bike trip to Ireland.
+You’re going to be using it every day for a week, so you need to be sure that your bike clothing and other gear fit you comfortably and help you stay at the right temperature.

 This tip was suggested by Wilderness Ireland’s Head of Guides, Duncan Warner.

 Like climbs, iconic views and great food?
-I recommend the bike tour in Kerry as the perfect trip combing great climbs, iconic bike routes, great food and plenty of comfort.
-Of course history too!Warner's Favourite Trip
+I recommend the bike tour in Kerry as the perfect trip combing great climbs, iconic bike routes, great food and plenty of comforts.
+Of course history too.Warner's Favourite Trip